Gemini

 Conclusion and Final Verdict

 Onboarding is simple, but identity verification is required before withdrawals.
 Once set up, you get essential features: spot trading, diverse order types, derivatives access, custody, and the ability to spend crypto via Gemini Pay.
-The mobile app is polished for daily use, though ActiveTrader remains web-only.
+The mobile app is polished for daily use, while ActiveTrader remains web-only.

 As of 2026, there are no broad interest, lending, or loan products.
 Support is available 24/7, but complex cases may take time to resolve.